rzel/jNV/journal.md

 	[-] implement a true removeAll similar to the JList's removeall.
 Right now getting by with setItemCount(0).
 		May not be needed. setItemCount seems to work. we'll see.

+Fri Apr 19 18:09:28 2013 : table specific issue: shift tab out of table not working.
+More precisely, JList did not capture shift tab, so it naturally went to the previous component.
+JTable might need special handling.
+Fixed this by copying over the key listener from noteContents minus the autosave. seems to work fine.